 In addition, strategies must be developed to streamline the flow of information among state, county, and local emergency managers.
 Community leaders have expressed concerns regarding receiving unclear or conflicting information from county and state officials.
-To mitigate this issue, emergency communications should be routinely exercised and practiced across the entire network.
+To mitigate this issue, Maine Emergency Management Agency (MEMA) should routinely exercise and practice emergency communications across the entire network and communities should prioritize participation.
 This will ensure that all participants understand what information to expect and when to expect it.